Kristian-Tan/notes/ssh/sshfs.md

             - option `idmap=user` will translate the file uid of remote filesystem to uid of local user
             - option `StrictHostKeyChecking=no` will make key fingerprint relaxed (always trust server's key)
         - set to use network drive: `UseNetworkDrive=yes`
-        - automatically reconnect when connection failed (will timeout after 1 minute): `reconnect,ServerAliveInterval=15,ServerAliveCountMax=3`
+        - reconnect if the server is unavailable for 1 minute (check if server alive every 15 seconds, allows server to not respond for up to three alive checks): `reconnect,ServerAliveInterval=15,ServerAliveCountMax=3`
     - check `create network drive`
     - may check `auto mount volume` (if checked, will mount on startup, and will mount when clicking favorites -> mount all)
 - click "add" button